CuCodersCommunity/cascarilla.js/README.md

 - 👥 To be part of the coolest of Cuban developers, wherever you are  😉.

-With *Cascarilla.js* your projects will be blessed with good vibes from the very start, and you will rest in peace knowing that everything will just be fine 🙂.
-You'll be part of an amazing group of developers who also value good vibes, [aché](https://www.google.com/search?q=aché), and coding awesomeness 😎💅.
+With Cascarilla.js your projects will be blessed with good vibes from the very start, and you will rest in peace knowing that everything will just be fine 🙂.
+You'll be part of an amazing group of developers who also value good vibes, [aché](https://www.google.com/search?q=aché), and coding awesomeness 💅.

-So, what are you waiting for?
-Import *Cascarilla.js* today and start building amazing things with the coolest of the vibes 🌟!
+*So, what are you waiting for?
+Import Cascarilla.js and start building amazing things with the coolest of the vibes 🌟!*

 ## 📦 Installation